 |In month of march In other months||30th April 7th of next month|

-TDS return can be filed only by employers who are having a valid tax collection & deduction account number (TAN).
+TDS returns can be filed only by employers with a valid tax collection & deduction account number (TAN).

 TDS needs to be deposited in time for the following payments –

 - Salary payment

 - Income from winning horse races

 - Income from winning, lottery, puzzles & others.